case : Computer Hardware Buyers’ Glossary

 case

-The bigger the case the easier it is to service, and the more room for expansion — with bays for adding extra a extra disk, tape drive, CD-ROM, floppy, DVD etc. Small cases kink cables and overheat from lack of air circulation.
+The bigger the case the easier it is to service and the more room for expansion — with bays for adding extra an extra disk, tape drive, CD-ROM (Compact Disc — Read Only Memory), floppy, DVD (Digital Video Disc) etc. Small cases kink cables and overheat from lack of air circulation.
 Get one a little too big with easily removable side panels.
 Count up the hidden and exposed 5.25 and 3.5 inch bays you will need.
 Consider floppy, CDR, CDRW, DIVR, DIVRV, hard disks, mag tape backup, sound Control Panel, mag stripe reader…

 Look for a recessed RESET switch so you won’t hit it by accident with your knee.

 Most computers nowadays come in mini tower cases that can fit on the floor or desktop.
 Cases usually come in boring shades of beige.
 For $75.00 CAD (or less for multiples) you can have your computer, monitor and keyboard painted with a special plastic coating in any colour you want.
-A company called SPL Coatings has branches all over the world to do it.
 The new Pentium IV motherboards require a slightly deeper case than usual.
 If you buy a new case, you probably should get that extra room just in case.
 Make sure your case and motherboard are compatible.
-Most cases and motherboards are ATX form factor.
+Most cases and motherboards are ATX (Advanced Technology Extended) form factor.
 Motherboards are shrinking all the time, and cases are shrinking with them.
 There are also mini-ATX and micro-ATX cases.

-The Intel standard for the ATX case is really a standard for motherboards.
-It does not specify what i/o connections must be available on the back panel, but here is what they typically look like:
+The ATX spec, does not specify what I/O connections must be available on the back panel, but here is what they typically look like:

 ATX case back connector